Justincisive/Aussienomics/content/posts/create-fediverse-instance-free.md

 The last step is to make your server accessible to the outside world.
 We'll achieve that by installing Nginx and enabling HTTPS support.

-We'll use certbot to get an SSL certificate.
-First, shut off Nginx:
+We'll use certbot to get an SSL certificate:

-`sudo systemctl stop nginx`

-Now you can get the certificate:

 `sudo mkdir -p /var/lib/letsencrypt/`

-`sudo certbot certonly --email <your@emailaddress> -d <your.domain> --standalone`
+`sudo certbot certonly --email <your@emailaddress> -d <your.domain> --nginx`

 Replace `<your@emailaddress>` and `<your.domain>` with real values.
 Then copy the example Nginx configuration and activate it: